PHCStanton/QuFLX-v2/v2_Dev_Docs/Settings_Architecture_Endpoints.md

 - Versioned settings schema (for future migrations)
 - Audit log for critical changes (e.g., risk limits adjusted) – optional but recommended
 - Rate limiting / cost monitoring for AI queries (display usage warnings)

+**Sidebar & Layout Alignment**
+- "Calendar & Journal" and "Settings" are the only sidebar tabs that may use views without the chart visible; all other tabs should keep the chart area visible while their contextual panels change.
+- In the sidebar order, place "Calendar & Journal" and "Settings" as the last two tabs, with "Calendar & Journal" immediately above and "Settings" pinned at the bottom, to clearly signal their different layout behavior.

 This structure provides a clean, prioritized foundation: implement **Essential High Priority** items first across all sections to achieve a stable, safe production-ready state, then layer in Medium and Low priority features iteratively.
 The modular approach ensures new tabs or features can add their own settings without destabilizing existing ones.